BUILDING TOGETHER FOR THE NEXT 50 YEARS

-Our major construction project is scheduled to be completed within 12-15 months – so by Summer 2021 -- however, we’ll have additional projects to finish after that.
+Our major construction project is scheduled to be completed by September 2021 -- however, we’ll have additional projects to finish after that.
 For example, organ re-leathering must occur in an environment that is as “dust-free” as possible, which means that major construction must be completed before that project can even begin.

 New gathering space in the main building is essential in order to unify as much of our Sunday operations as possible in the Main building.
 This will open up the rest of the campus for potential income opportunities (as per the Strategic Plan and the Facilities Master Plan) in the future, and for locating the staff offices closer together.
 Further, these new spaces provide rooms that are of a size and beauty that we presently do not have, making our campus more flexible, user-friendly and accessible.

 Pray!
 Give thanks for our donors.
 Pray for new donors.
 Pray for our staff.
 Pray for our Capital Project volunteers.
 Pray for wisdom and discernment for our architects, contractors, and consultants.
 And, most importantly, pray that the improvements to our facilities will be a blessing to our church family and enable us to better share the good news of Jesus Christ.

 Support the Capital Campaign financially.
 You can be a part of our mission by giving generously here.

 Thank you to everyone that has supported the project so far!

 Young Life South DC